HuangOwen/Awesome-LLM-Compression/README.md

 - TensorRT-LLM: TensorRT-LLM provides users with an easy-to-use Python API to define Large Language Models (LLMs) and build TensorRT engines that contain state-of-the-art optimizations to perform inference efficiently on NVIDIA GPUs. [[Code]](https://github.com/NVIDIA/TensorRT-LLM)

+- IntLLaMA: A fast and light quantization solution for LLaMA [[Code]](https://github.com/megvii-research/IntLLaMA)

+- EasyLLM: Built upon Megatron-Deepspeed and HuggingFace Trainer, EasyLLM has reorganized the code logic with a focus on usability.
+While enhancing usability, it also ensures training efficiency. [[Code]](https://github.com/ModelTC/EasyLLM)

 ## Contributing

 This is an active repository and your contributions are always welcome!
 Before you add papers/tools into the awesome list, please make sure that: